 Before starting to fulfil the PEFC chain of custody requirements, you need to choose which standard version you wish to be certified against.
 When making this decision, please take into consideration that certification bodies cannot provide certification services for the latest version until they have trained their auditors and adapted their procedures.

 Fulfil the requirements

-You need to identify, brief and train the personnel responsible for performing the tasks that will affect the implementation and maintenance of the Chain of Custody; this includes buyers, marketing and sales personnel.
-It is vital to ensure that everyone involved has appropriate knowledge of the purpose and requirements of Chain of Custody certification.
+You need to identify, brief and train the personnel responsible for performing the tasks that will affect the implementation and maintenance of the chain of custody; this includes buyers, marketing and sales personnel, among others.
+It is vital to ensure that everyone involved has appropriate knowledge of the purpose and requirements of chain of custody certification.

 You must implement processes to ensure that you have separated the production or handling of certified goods from non-certified goods, and that you have accurately accounted for the certified content in a product that contains both certified and non-certified material.
 Proof may be required at any stage of the process.
 You also need to keep records to prove that all systems comply with the requirements.

-You will then have to conduct internal audits on an annual basis.
+You will then have to conduct periodic reviews of your system and internal audits on an annual basis.
 These internal audits are in addition to external third-party audits.